flemzord/cloudformation-guard-action/README.md

 ## Credentials
 As this action is essentially a static analysis of your CloudFormation template against a set of rules, no credentials are required.

-## TODO

-- allow for pulling ruleset from url so it doens't have to be stored in action repo but can still be centralized

 ## References